itthinx/affiliates/readme.txt

 == Changelog ==

+= 2.8.3 =
+* Fixed affilite URLs with missing path element.
+* Added API function to obtain affiliate URLs.
+* Improved the affiliates_url shortcode to avoid URLs being messed up by default filters applied to the content it receives.

 = 2.8.2 =
 * Fixes an issue with the registration form not being rendered when page content is evaluated previously.